-&lt;sup>46 For a more detailed explanation of the "green completion" technique, see CRS Report R42833, Air Quality Issues in Natural Gas Systems, by Richard K. Lattanzio.
+&lt;sup>46 For a more detailed explanation of the "green completion" technique, see CRS Report R42833, Air Quality Issues in Natural Gas Systems, by (name redacted).

 &lt;sup>47 This process burns off the gas that would otherwise escape during the well completion process.